 Health Poverty Action constitution provides for a minimum of five and a maximum of twelve Trustees, who are responsible for the election of new members.
-All Trustees have to stand for election each year, and they have agreed that none should serve for more than eight consecutive years.
+All Trustees have to stand for election each year.
+The same Board of Trustees is responsible for the charity, Find Your Feet.

 Anna Graham is a child and adolescent consultant psychiatrist and has worked as a doctor in the NHS since 1987.
 She currently works with children, adolescents and families in a London CAMHS service, with clinical, educational and management responsibilities.
 She was Lead Safeguarding doctor at Croydon CAMHS.
 She also has experience of working as a junior doctor in Medicine, Surgery, Accident and Emergency Medicine and Community Paediatrics.
 Before specialising she worked within General Adult Psychiatry, Alcohol Rehabilitation and as part of a Learning Disabilities team in the community.
 She has a special interest in working with vulnerable children in care, including refugees and asylum seekers and those who have experienced trauma.
 She has worked at The Helen Bamber Foundation, as a teacher and supervisor of mentors at CARAS (Community Action for Refugees and Asylum Seekers in SW London) and at St John’s Hospital, Mzuzu in Malawi.